Mopelade/Dataleum-Sales-Performance-Analysis/README.md

 # Dataleum-Sales-Performance-Analysis
 ![](Data/bus.png)

 I took the role of an Analyst at a Home improvement retailer, they sell a variety of Equipment and suppiles for home project including tools, appliances, and home decor.
-I am to provid insights on the company's sales perfomabce from January to May, 5 months transactional data.
+I am to provide insights on the company's sales performance from January to May .

 ## In this Sales Performance Analysis Report, I provided insights like:
 * Top Average Value Order by State